acharliekelly/bikon/README.md

   4. any additional notes I think would be useful
 6. I want to view, edit, and/or delete past reports I've made
 7. I want view reports made by other users
-8. Ideally, I'd like to filter other users reports by date and location, so I can find the most relevant information if I'm planning a trip.

 ## Wireframes